William Brevard Hand: Secular humanism cases

 Beginning in 1987 Hand again received considerable attention for his views concerning secular humanism.
 In a prayer breakfast speech commemorating Law Day in Anniston, Alabama in 1986, Hand condemned spreading immorality in society, which he blamed on a human-centered worldview.
 He presided over two cases involving religious issues, and the trial of Smith v.
 Board of Commissioners of Mobile County was about to start.
 The sister case brought by parent Ishmael Jafree against compulsory school had begun in 1981, and Judge Hand allowed a group of local evangelical Christians to intervene, who alleged that they were the victims of the school board's policy of secular humanism.

 Judge Hand ruled for the plaintiffs in a case against the Alabama Association of School Boards claiming that textbooks used in Alabama promoted secular humanism, and as such were in violation of the Establishment clause.
 In his 172-page ruling, later republished as a book with a foreword by Richard John Neuhaus Judge Hand ordered the removal of forty-four texts across the state in subjects such as history and social studies.

 The case was brought in Hand's district after his opinions regarding a 1982 school prayer ruling in Alabama.
 The United States Court of Appeals for the Eleventh Circuit unanimously reversed him, with Judge Frank stating that Hand held a "misconception of the relationship between church and state mandated by the establishment clause," commenting also that the textbooks did not show "an attitude antagonistic to theistic belief.
 The message conveyed by these textbooks is one of neutrality: the textbooks neither endorse theistic religion as a system of belief, nor discredit it."
 Ultimately, the United States Supreme Court disagreed with Hand's assessment, finding Alabama's silent school prayer law unconstitutional in Wallace v.
 Jaffree (1985).

-Death and legacy
+Death

-Judge Hand died in Mobile in 2008 and was buried in the family plot at Pine Crest cemetery.
+Judge Hand died in Mobile in 2008.